 While the vast majority will never be considered royalty on this earth, we are royalty, but we are of another kingdom.
-Peter turns the corner in I Peter 2:9-10 from unbelievers who rejected Jesus, the chief cornerstone, to believers whom he identifies as a Royal Priesthood.
+Peter turns the corner in I Peter 2:9-10 from unbelievers who rejected Jesus, the chief cornerstone, to believers he identifies as a Royal Priesthood.
 We are called a holy nation and a peculiar people.

 I Peter 2:9 “But ye are a chosen generation, a royal priesthood, a holy nation, a peculiar people; that ye should shew forth the praises of him who hath called you out of darkness into his marvelous light:”